elliotolds/elliotolds.github.io/decentralizedinternetROUGHDRAFT_776.md

 When an authoritarian government is able to bring its advanced tech industry fully under its control it creates a combined power structure that is difficult for citizens to fight back against.
 The government can use the tech platforms' control of information to legitimize its authoritarian actions, as well as to quickly find and quell dissent.

 As discussed above the US is in a situation of low information control and low legitimacy.
-Even if the US government had access to all Internet data from all its citizens, it would be fairly constrained in the authoritarian actions it could take.
+Even if the US government had access to all Internet data from all its citizens it would be fairly constrained in the authoritarian actions it could take.

 For the US government to become significantly more powerful it needs to establish higher information control, which it can only achieve with the tech industry's help.
 But it's not in the interest of large tech companies to create an authoritarian system in the US.
 Such a system would lock tech companies into a role of subservience to a single political party, subject to the whims of its leadership.
 Zuckerberg, Bezos, and Page do not want to be in the position of Jack Ma, who was likely [forced out of Alibaba](https://www.wsj.com/articles/alibabas-jack-ma-denies-beijing-forced-him-out-1537280485) by the CCP.
 They'd much prefer to exist in a world like that decsribed in [The Soverign Individual](https://www.nateliason.com/notes/sovereign-individual), where governments are relatively weak and are forced to compete with each other to attract companies and individuals.